 Paint walls, ceilings, and trim as needed.
 If you have non-neutral or outdated paint colors, wallpaper, stains, cracks, or peeling paint, it’s time for a fresh coat or two.
-If it suits your local market, consider using some of 2018’s hottest paint colors.
+Consider using some of 2019’s hottest paint colors.
 Otherwise, keep it neutral.
 Your home’s exterior might need a fresh paint job, too, or at least a good power washing.

 Sit Back and Sell

 If you complete these steps to get your home market ready, you’ll be under contract before you know it.
-For help listing your home, pricing your home and getting it ready to sell, contact us to get connected with a Denver real estate broker today.
+For help listing and pricing your home, and getting it ready to sell, contact us to get connected with a Denver real estate broker today.